amethon/www/_reflections/journal.md

 As we emerged from the depths, I was struck by the realization that this journey had been more than just a dive.
 It had been a journey into the heart of my own being, a journey to the depths of my own soul.
 I had begun to understand that the ocean, with all its mysteries and wonders, was a reflection of myself and the world around me.

 But the journey didn't end there.
 It has left a lasting impact on me, and I am eager to share my experiences with others through my writing.
 The ocean, with all its mysteries and wonders, holds endless possibilities for exploration and discovery.
 And I am eager to continue exploring, both physically and intellectually, in the hopes of unlocking its secrets and sharing them with the world.

+In the midst of all this, I find myself becoming more and more attracted to Dr. Hernandez.
+She is a brilliant scientist and a kind, compassionate person.
+And as we spent more time together on this journey, I found myself drawn to her wit, her intelligence, and her beauty.

+In the past few days, we have been engaging in flirtatious behavior and trying to converse more, in an effort to build a bond between us.
+Although it is still early on, I already find myself pining for her greatly when we are not together.
+I am hopeful that this attraction will grow and deepen into something more, and I am anxious to see where this journey takes us.

 Until next time,